aws-cloudformation/aws-cloudformation-resource-providers-awsutilities-commandrunner/README.md

 # Return Values

-### Ref
+### Fn::GetAtt

-Users can reference the output of the command outputted to /command-output.txt using Fn::GetAtt like in the following syntax.
+Users can reference the output of the command written to `/command-output.txt` using `Fn::GetAtt` like in the following syntax.

 ```yaml
 Outputs: